Chapter 5 – How to Hear (Part 2)

 “For example, I had a serious disease and won’t live long.
 Because I don’t want to put an unnecessary burden in your mind, I say a lie such as; –Don’t worry, I’ll surely get better!–.
-Will the Judgement of the Spirit punish that lie?”
+Will the Judgement of Spirit punish me for that lie?”
 (Yashiro)

 Ginette tilted her head and crossed her arms while pondering the question.
 She eventually released her arms and corrected her posture.
-Though a little unsure, Ginette gave a clear answer to Yashiro’s question.
+Though a little unsure, Ginette gave a clear answer to my question.

 “I think the curse can still be activated.
 It’s not about the reason or the process, -whether there’s a lie in the statement or not- is the activation condition of the curse.”
 (Ginette)